Jvsierra/graphile.github.io/src/pages/postgraphile/extending.md

         return fields;
       }

-      // We don't want to introduce a new JSON type as that will clash,
+      // We don't want to introduce a new JSON type
+      //as that will clash,
       // so let's find the JSON type that other fields use: const JSONType = getTypeByName("JSON");